romeoonlinesim/romeoonlinesim.github.io/README.md

 https://github.com/rcsoccersim/rcssserver

-### Installing the teams needed for Soccerserver (for Moodle submission version only):
+### Installing the teams needed for Soccerserver (for Moodle submission version only)
 We will attach a zip folder calls soccer-file that contains the 12 teams necessary for the simulation.

 In your computer, extract that zip file into your default Downloads folder, i.e. the path is